 Haut.AI currently provides a wide range of innovative AI-based software solutions for cosmetic and dermatocosmetic R&D, consumer-facing applications, and patient support programs.
 HautAI utilizes a unique, proprietary, inclusive artificial intelligence and computer vision technology for the analysis of skin, hair and nails with more than 100 image-based visual biomarkers.
 This technology was developed in collaboration with exceptional data scientists, skin scientists and industry leaders in dermatology.
 It has been validated on a diverse dataset of more than three million images to ensure it performs equally well on a wide spectrum of people.

-Haut.AI’s digital innovation platform allows beauty and wellness brands to conduct various types of consumer studies remotely, without any significant loss of efficiency or accuracy.
+Haut.AI’s digital innovation platform allows technology and beauty and wellness brands to conduct various types of consumer studies remotely, without any significant loss of efficiency or accuracy.
 Haut.AI’s solution for remote standardized data collection has been shown to increase the number of high-quality pictures and survey data collected during remote studies from 32% to 81%.
 The platform is also secured with end-to-end encryption.

 Haut.AI has recently declared its strategic goals for 2022.
 Of particular note, the company aims to expand its presence in the Asian market.
 The Asian skincare market is currently valued at over $62 billion, with facial skincare accounting for 74% of total revenue, according to market research carried out by Statista in November 2021.
 This market is expected to grow annually by 7.42% and reach $89 billion by 2026.
 To date, Haut.AI has provided its services in South Korea, Vietnam and Indonesia, and it has recently entered the Chinese market.